sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/login_form.md

 ### Change order of auth providers

-If there are multiple auth providers configured, by default the login form displays a login button for each of them.
-This is displayed in a specific order that is hardcoded in the application.
+When multiple auth providers are configured, the login form displays a login button for each of them.
+Default order of auth providers is hardcoded in the application.

-To change the order, each auth provider now has an optional `order` parameter.
+The default order can be overriden with an optional `order` parameter.
 It is an integer and items will be sorted in natural order (1, 2, 3, ...).

 Example [site configuration](../config/site_config.md):